HVoltBb/HVoltBb.github.io/README.md

 __Disclaimers__: By visiting this website, you agree to be bound to the following terms and conditions.
 If you find the following terms unacceptible, you may leave this website; otherwise, you unconditionally agree with the following.
 Although this website is created using freewares Jekyll, Bootstrap, Font Awsome and Disqus, all the pictures used either belong to me or are in the public domain, the content and the styling of website belong to me, and you are not supposed to copy or modify them for commercial purposes without my consent, which I do not provide.
 All the data and programs found on this website are provided AS IS, without WANNRANTY of ANY KIND, express or implied.
 I (CAN Z) take no responsibility for and will not be liable for your loss of ANY KIND directly or subsequently from utilizing the material (code and data) provided.
 You will be solely responsible for any loss and consequences of using the material provided on this website.
 I reserve the right to change or modify any of the terms here without further notice.

 Just let me be clear.
 I DO collect your connection information, including but not limited to your demographics and browsing habits, to the max extent allowed by your privacy settings.
-If you do not agree to these terms and conditions, you might leave any time.
+If you do not agree to these terms and conditions, you may leave any time.

 Engjoy!